Song of Songs 6: Text

-The original text is written in Hebrew language.
+The original text is written in Hebrew.
 This chapter is divided into 13 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text, which includes the Codex Leningradensis (1008).
 Some fragments containing parts of this chapter were found among the Dead Sea Scrolls: 4Q106 (4QCanta); 30 BCE-30 CE; extant verses 11(?)-12).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Sinaiticus (S; BHK: $\mathfrak{G}$S; 4th century), and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).

 Structure

 The Modern English Version (MEV) identifies the speakers in this chapter as: